qexat/qexat/README.md

 Hello :)

-My name is Clarisse, but people commonly call me Lexa (you might also see an alternative spelling, Lexhā).
+My name is Clarisse, but people commonly call me Lexa.
 You can use `she` or `they` pronouns to refer to me.
 I am a student in computer science speaking French and English.
 I like abstract mathematics, linguistics, music and graphic design.

 ```ocaml